dancinnamon-okta/auth0-smartfhir-demo/README.md

 # auth0-smartfhir-demo
 This repository contains all of the components necessary to provide a SMART-launch compatible authorization platform leveraging auth0 as the core identity authentication and authorization service.

+**Note: This repository contains a reference implementation of the SMART launch framework with auth0 as the authorization server.
+It is intended to be used for reference purposes only!
+It is not production ready in it's current state.**

 # Features
 The following features of the [SMART launch framework v1](http://hl7.org/fhir/smart-app-launch/1.0.0/) and [SMART launch framework v2](http://hl7.org/fhir/smart-app-launch) are supported:
 - Standalone launch sequence